syncfusion-content/xamarin.android-docs/xamarin-android/SfDataForm/Localization.md

 ---
 layout: post
-title: Localization in SfDataForm for Xamarin.Android
+title: Localization in Syncfusion SfDataForm for Xamarin.Android
 description: Describes how to localize the SfDataForm display text and error messages based on culture in Xamarin.Android
 platform: xamarin.android
 control: SfDataForm